Keller Williams Logo

 Keller Williams Logo History

 After just two years, Keller Williams has become Austin’s most successful organization in selling offices and housing in its hometown.
 And its staff quickly grew from two people to 72.
 Her move to franchising was accidental, as she hadn’t planned for anything like this.
-Just suffering from inflation in the mid-1980s, the company switched to a different form of operation and began offering potential partners to participate in the project.
+Just as inflation was rising in the mid-1980s, the company switched to a different operating model and began inviting potential partners to participate in the project.
 That’s how it supported employees and survived the recession.
 In just one year, the brokerage grew to 130 employees.

 In the early 1990s, the firm began to go out of state.
 So, in 1993, its office first appeared in Oklahoma.
-Then expansion across the country intensified, and the agency began to be recognized.
-In 1997, it was included in the Franchise Gold 100 of Success magazine list.
-In parallel, Keller Williams continued developing and opening various divisions and subsidiary services.
-This led to the fact that in 2012 the company founded its service to manage international real estate franchising.
+Then, expansion across the country intensified, and the agency began to be recognized.
+In 1997, it was included in the Franchise Gold 100 list by Success magazine.
+In parallel, Keller Williams continued to develop and launch various divisions and subsidiary services.
+This led the company to launch its service for managing international real estate franchising in 2012.

 The firm is also involved in philanthropy, providing financial support to local communities, employee families, and those in difficult situations.
-It regularly donates to non-profit foundations to fight serious illness and help recover from surgeries and injuries.
-Since 2009 the real estate agency has closed once a week to clean up parks, deliver food to shelters, donate blood, or repair houses for those in need.
+It regularly donates to non-profit foundations to fight serious illnesses and help people recover from surgeries and injuries.
+Since 2009, the real estate agency has closed once a week to clean up parks, deliver food to shelters, donate blood, or repair houses for those in need.

 This proactive approach to life is reflected in the symbolism of Keller Williams, which made its name the base of the logo.
-And it, by the way, is made up of the two names of its founders.
-A little later, their abbreviated versions were taken as the basis of the name of another firm, which received the status of the management organization.
+And, by the way, it is made up of the two founders’ names.
+A little later, their abbreviated versions were used as the basis for the name of another firm, which was granted management organization status.

 1983 – 2013